 So for us, if you want to make the change, we will be your partners in that journey.

-From learning to type to a job in coding: one student’s journey
+From learning to type to a coding job: Dallin's story

 We know beginners can find success at our bootcamp because we’ve seen it happen.
 That truck driver we mentioned in the example earlier?
 Yeah, he wasn’t hypothetical.
-His name is Dallin SlyFrom Trucking to Coding: Dallin Sly’s TripleTen Story.
+His name is Dallin Sly.

 He was working demanding trucking jobs that kept him away from his family for long stretches of time.
 Even when he drove regionally, he still could put in 70-hour weeks, meaning he barely had time to see his wife and children.
 He wanted that to change, so he decided to go for a bootcamp — TripleTen.